henryhawke/mcp-titan/README.md

-# HOPE Memory MCP Server
+# TITAN HOPE Memory MCP Server

+So very recently, Google's researchers released a lovely new paper I'm still digesting.
+I'm so excited to have HOPE architecture integrated into this MCP.
+Its the natural progression of the initial TITAN architecture this experimental MCP has been reliant on.

+HOPE is also a funny acronym for this because I HOPE it works.
+I never got the initial TITAN architecture finished and the new research has stoked my interest again.

 Stdio-first Model Context Protocol (MCP) server that pairs a TensorFlow.js-backed memory model with optional online learning and workflow orchestration services.
-This README reflects the project state as of October 10, 2025 and aligns with the current `src/index.ts` implementation.
+This README reflects the project state as of November 15th, 2025 and aligns with the current `src/index.ts` implementation.

 ## Requirements
 - Node.js **22.0.0+** (enforced by `package.json` `engines` field)